-An SCA event is usually an all-day or all-weekend affair (sometimes longer) during which people gather to re-create the medieval era.
+An SCA event is usually an all-day or all-weekend affair (sometimes longer) during which people gather to re-create the pre-17h century world.
 The object is to strive for as much authenticity as possible, given modern safety and other considerations.

 Activities vary from event to event but most have at least a tournament during which fighting and/or fencing takes place.
 There may also be court (where royalty can recognize and honour their subjects and vice versa), games, arts competitions, demonstrations, dancing and bardic circles (during which the oral tradition of storytelling, music and poetry is continued).
 Classes are sometimes held on various medieval topics or crafts.
-An attempt at pre-1600s costume is required to attend.
+An attempt at pre-17th century costume is required to attend.
 (Your garb does not have to be perfect when you are first starting out.
 There are no authenticity requirements.
 Here are some links to resources to get you started.)

-The Barony regularly presents organized demonstrations displaying medieval activities and teaching about medieval history to the general public.
+The Barony regularly presents organized demonstrations displaying historical activities and teaching about pre-17th century history to the general public.
 This is a great opportunity to meet us and see what the SCA is about.

 The crash of swords, the swish of blades, the twang of a bowstring.
-Cantons host a variety of martial practices throughout the year.
+Cantons (local groups) host a variety of martial practices throughout the year.